MlgmXyysd/DDLC-Plus-Asset-Decrypter/README.md

 There is a saying in Chinese called "暴力出奇迹".
 Great discoveries require bold guesses, and often they work, and often they work :)

+## Why do I use PHP
+Simply, I hate Python syntax.

+As an interpretive language, PHP has a friendly syntax similar to that of other languages and is easy to use.

+In addition, ~~PHP is the best language in the world and does not accept any refutation~~.
+LMAO

 ## License
 The project is open source under [Apache License v2.0](LICENSE).
 All rights reserved for script author [MlgmXyysd](https://github.com/MlgmXyysd/).